BlueIsADude/TerrarianMight/README.md

 - Glowing Mushroom Fields!
 Found similarly to Lush Caves, featuring Spore Bats and other mushroom-themed mobs!
 - Cluster Potions!
 Mutated bottles that are able to hold 3 charges worth of potion!
 Made by brewing any potion with a Glowing Mushroom.
 ### Considered
-- Magic Weapons!
-Use staffs to fire magical projectiles at the cost of Mana.
-Each staff has its own mana bar instead of durability, and mana is recharged by gaining xp (similarly to repairing weapons with mending, but likely nerfed to an extent.)
-- Summoner Weapons!
-Use special artifacts to summon creatures that will fight in your stead!
-You can only have 1 out at a time.
 - Lunar Events!
 Rare events to make your nights (or days) tougher!
 Usually require a special item to start.
 ### Likely Won't Be Added
 - Summoner Whips